-Preferred Time: Start at dawn
+Preferred time: Start at dawn

 9. Picnic At Chek Jawa

-Reminisce your childhood and have an outdoor picnic at Chek Jawa.
+Reminisce about your childhood and have an outdoor picnic at Chek Jawa.
 The serene environment teamed with rich biodiversity makes picnicking at this spot, one of the top free activities to do in Singapore.
 Pack your picnic baskets with everything fun and lots of food and beverages.
 And hey, don’t forget to carry loads of sunscreen; you don’t want a bad tan for sure!

 What’s Exclusive: Getaway to serenity.

-Preferred Time: Dusks and dawns
+Preferred time: Dusks and dawns

 Suggested Read: Things To Do On A Family Trip To Singapore And Malaysia